Find out what young-onset dementia is, including the causes and symptoms, and how it is diagnosed and treated.

 What is young-onset dementia?

 Like all people with dementia, younger people may experience a wide range of symptoms, especially in the early stages of dementia.
-However, they are likely to need different support from older people.
+However, they are likely to need different support to older people.
 This section looks at the types of dementia that younger people can have and the effects of these.
 It also includes information on where people can find support.

 If you have recently been diagnosed with young-onset dementia, see booklet 688, Young-onset dementia: Understanding your diagnosis.